derto42/FlowBuddy/README.md

 # GraphicFlow

-GraphicFlow is a powerful and user-friendly shortcut and group management application built using PyQt5.
-It provides users with an intuitive interface to create, edit, and delete groups and shortcuts to enhance their productivity.
+GraphicFlow is a  user-friendly shortcut and group management application built using PyQt5.
+It provides users with an intuitive interface to create, edit, and delete shortcuts to enhance their productivity.

 ## Features